ryanwentzel/ryanlwentzel.com/collections/_articles/2025-02-07-on-anxiety.md

 ---
 title: "On Anxiety"
 subtitle: "A feeble attempt to describe the indescribable"
 description: "I live with anxiety.
-It’s been a constant companion for much of my life, as far back as I can remember, at least.
-This is an attempt to describe my experience of anxiety."
+It's been a constant companion for most of my life, as far back as I can remember, at least.
+This is an attempt to describe my experience of it."
 date: 2025-02-07 22:27:18 -0800
 img:
     url: "https://cdn.ryanlwentzel.com/assets/img/content/inness-lonely-farm-nantucket-1892-lg.webp"